FireguiQueen/st/README.md

 Clean.
 Lightweight.
 Not bloated.
 Low RAM usage (3-5MB).
 And fully customizable to look just as good as any other terminal emulator.

 ### Note
-This is a fork of st. The original repository isn’t available on GitHub.
-For the official source, please visit: https://st.suckless.org/
+This is a fork of st. For the official source, please visit: https://st.suckless.org/

 ---